-Showkat had been teaching international law and human rights at the University of Kashmir for many years and Majid was a young journalist from Srinagar.
-Both agreed that it was the strength of familial bonds in Kashmir that lay at the core of the movement’s continuing resilience and vigour.
-Showkat reasoned that if it were not for our ability to share and to take care of each other, how else would a society survive what Kashmir has?
+Showkat had taught international law and human rights at the University of Kashmir for many years and Majid was a young journalist from Srinagar.
+Both agreed that it was the strength of familial bonds in Kashmir that enabled the movement’s continuing resilience.
+“If it were not for our ability to share and to take care of each other, how else would a society survive what Kashmir has?”
+Showkat reasoned.

-Majid and I looked over three photocopied documents from the State Government of Jammu and Kashmir, which, in 2010 led to the complete shutdown of local television networks in the valley.
-Ironically these documents accused local news networks of broadcasting content that had “the potential of creating a breach of peace and tranquillity”, while on the streets outside the armed forces shot at, beat and killed unarmed and stone throwing protestors, those in mourning and those simply passing by.
-Two years later local television has still not returned to air in Kashmir and Showkat has a difficult time getting his writing published.
-Though people don’t forget easily, and this absence has its own kind of presence.
+Some years ago a high official from the Home Ministry phoned the editor of a leading newspaper in Kashmir and gave them a list of names they did not want to see in print any more.
+“My name was on that list.
+They told me it was no longer about what I wrote, but the mere presence of my name that was the problem.”
+Showkat pulled more papers from his bookshelf.
+Majid and I looked over three photocopied documents from the State Government of Jammu and Kashmir.
+In 2010 these documents led to the complete shutdown of local television networks.
+Ironically, these documents accuse local news networks of broadcasting content that has “the potential of creating a breach of peace and tranquility”, while on the streets the armed forces shot at, beat and killed unarmed and stone throwing protestors, civilians in mourning, and civilians simply passing by.
+Two years later local television has still not returned to air in Kashmir, and Showkat said he has a difficult time getting his writing published.
+Though, every absence has its own kind of presence.

 I asked Majid and Showkat when freedom would come.
-For Showkat it was a geopolitical issue.
-He explained that it was the weakening of the British Empire after WWII, which led to their withdrawal from South Asia.
-Kashmir needed something similar to happen—something that either weakened India or brought about international intervention.
+“It’s a geopolitical issue.
+It was the weakening of the British Empire after WWII, which led to their withdrawal from South Asia.
+Kashmir needs something similar to happen—something that either weakens India or brings about international intervention.”
+Showkat said.